evhub/coconut/CONTRIBUTING.md

 # Coconut Contributing Guidelines

-_By contributing to Coconut, you consent to your contribution being released under [Coconut's Apache 2.0 license](https://github.com/evhub/coconut/blob/develop/LICENSE.txt)._
+**By contributing to Coconut, you consent to your contribution being released under [Coconut's Apache 2.0 license](https://github.com/evhub/coconut/blob/develop/LICENSE.txt).**

 **Anyone is welcome to submit an issue or pull request!** The purpose of this document is simply to explain the contribution process and the internals of how Coconut works to make contributing easier.

+_Note: If you are considering contributing to Coconut, you'll be doing so on the [`develop` branch](https://github.com/evhub/coconut/tree/develop), which means you should be viewing [the `develop` version of the Contributing Guidelines](http://coconut.readthedocs.io/en/develop/CONTRIBUTING.html), if you aren't doing so already._

 ## Asking Questions